How it all began

 Sukrutha Raman Bhadouria (Managing Director)

-Sukrutha is a co-organizer of Bay Area Girl Geek Dinners.
-After getting her M.S. in Electric Engineering from USC, Sukrutha now works as a Sr SW Test Engineer at Citrix.
+Sukrutha is the Managing Director of Bay Area Girl Geek Dinners.
+After getting her M.S. in Electric Engineering from USC, Sukrutha now works as a Sr MTS at salesforce.com.
 Sukrutha is involved in Girl Geek Dinners because she wants to change the world for girls, one geek dinner at a time.
 Follow her on Twitter at “@sukruthasays“.

 Hackbright Academy (Sponsor)